generalguy41/Windowfy/README.md

 ## Goals

-- Add more sites
+- Add more sites.
-- Test on/migrate to other browsers eventually
+- Test on/migrate to other browsers.
+- Possibly add popup/option page for site requests.